TSS holds a variety of networking, idea sharing and learning forums which contribute to both:

-We are excited to host a series of waterwalks around the country again in 2022.
+We hosted our third series of waterwalks around the country in 2022.

 These walks are intended to reconnect the local community and built environment practitioners with a local waterway and provide different stories about it’s history, present and potential futures.

-Thus far in 2022, these have been held in Auckland, Wellington and Nelson with the help of some of our talented water network in those centres.
-For the first time in 2022 we have taken up the challenge to offer these online so that they don’t need to be postponed due to our changing COVID conditions.
+These were held in Auckland, Wellington and Nelson with the help of some of our talented water network in those centres.
+For the first time in 2022 they were hosted online so that they didn’t need to be postponed due to our changing COVID conditions and therefore we are excited that these recordings can continue to be a resource for people who want to learn more about some of our urban waterways across Aotearoa.

 Thanks to our organisational members Tonkin & Taylor and Morphum Environmental for partnering with us to present these waterwalks.

 Green Drinks Auckland and Wellington

-We are excited to get back into hosting our Green Drinks across the country in 2022 (our sixth year hosting this monthly event)
+We are excited to get back into hosting our Green Drinks across the country in 2023 (our seventh year hosting this monthly event)

 What is ‘low-fi’ Green Drinks?
 It’s people with a connection to sustainability getting together for a regular catch up.
 Simple really.
 We just want to offer a little incubator for ideas and connections.

-Currently we hope to be able to restart these from October 2022.
-Sign up to receive updates for our Green Drinks follow us on Eventbrite
+Sign up to receive updates and register for our Green Drinks follow us on Eventbrite

 TSS Webinar Series